Draft Bentley-Curtin Structure Plan - Sections 1-6 (17481.14 KB)

 The Bentley-Curtin Specialised Activity Centre is a significant employment centre based around education, innovation, technology and research activities as well as a mix of other activities that support the diversification of the Western Australian economy.

-The Western Australian Planning Commission (WAPC) is seeking public comment on the draft Bentley-Curtin Specialised Activity Centre Structure Plan.
+The Western Australian Planning Commission (WAPC) sought public comment on the draft Bentley-Curtin Specialised Activity Centre Structure Plan.

 The draft Structure Plan has been prepared to provide strategic guidance for further planning and development of the activity centre.
 It promotes an urbanised environment with improved amenity and an increased mix of land uses.
 Residential diversity in convenient locations close to places of employment and education is anticipated to make Bentley-Curtin an attractive choice for education, employment and living.